scipy/scipy/doc/source/tutorial/signal.rst

 classic |old_spectrogram| is not straightforward, since it depends on the parameters ``mode``, ``scaling`` and ``return_onesided``.
-There is no direct correspondence for all combinations in the |ShortTimeFFT|, since it provides only 'magnitude', 'psd' or no `scaling` of window at all.
+There is no direct correspondence for all combinations in the |ShortTimeFFT|, since it provides only 'magnitude', 'psd' or no `scaling` of the window at all.
 The following table shows those correspondences:

 .. table::
    :class: table-sm